What is 40B?

 If the town and developer cannot work cooperatively, the developer can pursue an unfriendly 40B in which case the project is reviewed by the state, rather than local officials.
 Current unfriendly 40B proposal plans in Weston are available online.
 These types of developments tend to be very dense, out of character, and do not comply with Weston's zoning by-laws.

-To date, Weston has had luck in working with developers to produce friendly 40B projects, but very recently the Town has encountered two unfriendly 40B proposals.
+To date, Weston has had luck in working with developers to produce friendly 40B projects, but recently the Town has encountered three unfriendly 40B proposals.
 These are problematic for Weston due to the high price of land.
-In order for developers to make a profit, the developments are incredibly dense and ignore zoning set-backs.
+In order for developers to make a profit, the developments are incredibly dense and ignore zoning setbacks.